Duke of Edinburgh’s Award

 Students are also expected to cover their own expedition costs and any additional costs that may be incurred while completing specific sections e.g. travel etc.

-For more information about the award please contact the College’s D of E co-ordinator (term time only) email@example.com or take a look at the D of E website www.dofe.org Information leaflets are available from the Atrium during Open Events.
+For more information about the award please contact the College’s Director of Student Support Services email@example.com or take a look at the D of E website www.dofe.org Information leaflets are available from the Atrium during Open Events.

 Get in touch